Federal Security Service

-The primary responsibilities are within the country and include counter-intelligence, internal and border security, counter-terrorism, and surveillance as well as investigating some other types of serious crimes and federal law violations.
+The primary responsibilities are within the country and include counter-intelligence, internal and border security, counterterrorism, surveillance and investigating some other types of serious crimes and federal law violations.
 It is headquartered in Lubyanka Square, Moscow's center, in the main building of the former KGB.
 The director of the FSB is appointed by and directly answerable to the president of Russia.
+Being part of Russia's executive branch formally, the FSB has significant, if not decisive, power over it.

 In 2003, the FSB's responsibilities were expanded by incorporating the Border Guard Service and a major part of the Federal Agency of Government Communication and Information (FAPSI); this would include intelligence activities in countries that were once members of the Soviet Union, work formerly done by the KGB's Fifth Service.
 The SVR had in 1992 signed an agreement not to spy on those countries; the FSB had made no such commitment.